 News

-Trump suddenly imposes the 25% tariff on all steel and aluminum imports, including from Canada and Mexico, sparking criticism from Canadian officials and industry leaders.
+Trump suddenly announces a 25% tariff on all steel and aluminum imports, including from Canada and Mexico, sparking criticism from Canadian officials and industry leaders.

-The tariffs take into effect immediately.
-Canadian politicians condemned the move with some calling for an early renegotiation of the CUSMA trade deal.
+The tariffs will be additive to any other tariffs and will start in about a month.
+Canadian politicians condemned the move with some calling for an early renegotiation of the USMCA trade deal.

 Link to this post has been copied to your clipboard!